ThreeBearsBalancedWithText_18Sep2024_Vignette

 As pointed out by Shiller (“Irrational Exuberance”, 2000), equity risk premia won’t always be positive.
 However, that is only a straw man; nobody actually claims that.

-As shown in the table below, over periods of 15 years, based upon compound UK return differences between equities and long conventional gilts, the risk premium would be negative 34% of the time for the later period.
-Taking the blend column (80% chance of being in the later period), the risk premium (% pa) would be higher than 1% 66.4% of the time, higher than 2% 54.8% of the time and higher than 3% 34.4% of the time.
+As shown in the table below, over periods of 15 years, based upon compound UK return differences between equities and long conventional gilts, the risk premium would be negative 34.5% of the time for 1952-2008 (“blend”).
+Taking the blend column (80% chance of being in the later period), the risk premium (% pa) would be higher than 1% 57.3% of the time, higher than 2% 50.2% of the time and higher than 3% 43.0% of the time.
 So long as one has the time, these seem pretty good odds.